charles-uno/Bloodlines/01_introduction.md

 Bloodlines reimagines classic concepts through a modern lens.
-The mechanics are built from the ground up to enable and reward the smart, immersive play style of early roleplaying games, without being bound by their mechanical eccentricities.
-Similarly, Tolkien's influence is clear in the setting of Bloodlines, but his moral absolutism is not; conflict stems from opposing motivations and the will to survive, rather than from irredeemable evil.
+The mechanics are built from the ground up to enable and reward the smart, immersive play style of early roleplaying games, as well as to emulate the radical symmetry and rules-lightness found in recent indie games.
+Similarly, Tolkien's influence is clear in the setting of
+Bloodlines, but his moral absolutism is not; conflict stems from opposing motivations and the will to survive, rather than from irredeemable evil.